thomas-soutif/MovieManager/README.md

   }
 }
 ```
-This object is then use in all vuejs page, so be sure to update these model and use them, to keep a link between the api and your front code.
+This object is then used in all vuejs page, so be sure to update these models and to use them, to keep a link between the API and your front code.
-An alternative would be to use `interface` by using typescript, but this is not the case in this project.
+An alternative would be to use `interface` by using Typescript, but this is not the case in this project.

-An advantage by using theses custom model, is the possibility to create getter and setter to reduce the code duplication and help maintening good code :
+An advantage by using theses custom models is the possibility to create getters and setters to reduce code duplications and help maintening good code :
 ```js
 let movie_model = new MovieModel(res.data)
 let names_of_actors = movie_model.getAllFullNameActors()